Myers-LeCroy Scholars Endowed Scholarship

 - Recipient must attend planned Myers-LeCroy Scholars events

-- Recipient must successfully complete a minimum of 12 credit hours per semester
+- Recipient must successfully complete all classes each semester

 - Recipient will be assigned a mentor for the academic year